|

 precedence. pkg-config systemd

---variable=systemdsystemconfdir returns the path of the
+--variable=systemdsystemconfdir returns the path of the system

-system configuration directory.
-Packages should alter the
+configuration directory.
+Packages should alter the content of

 User unit directories